 - ¼ cup white cane sugar

 - ¼ cup yogurt

-This homemade glycolic acid peel is a great option for those with dry, itchy, irritated skin.
+This homemade glycolic acid peel is a great option for those with dry, itchy, and irritated skin.
 The cane sugar provides natural exfoliation while the yogurt helps to restore hydration.
 Try this nourishing option as a DIY chemical peel for dark spots, as the natural glycolic acid helps to even out the skin.

 To make the AHA (alpha hydroxy acid) peel, mix the cane sugar and yogurt until you have a slightly granulated paste.
 Use your fingers to apply the mask to your face, avoiding the eye area.
-Let the peel rest on your face for ten to 15 minutes before wiping it away with a towel and cool water.
+Let the peel rest on your face for 10 to 15 minutes before wiping it away with a towel and cool water.

 DIY chemical peel for oily skin: the BHA chemical peel

 - 12 uncoated aspirin tablets